You want smart political talk without the meltdowns?

 And one day, Richard Jewell gave me the first interview with him after it all settled out.

-And he said that day when the Atlanta Journal Constitution came out with that story, I was listening to you on the radio show that you do.
+And he said, that day when the Atlanta Journal Constitution came out with that story, I was listening to you on the radio show that you do.

-And he said you were the only one that defended me at a time when everybody in the country thought I was the bomber at the Olympic Center in Atlanta.
+And he said, you were the only one that defended me at a time when everybody in the country thought I was the bomber at the Olympic Center in Atlanta.

 I learned a lesson there.

-In the Cambridge case, in the Ferguson case, in the Baltimore case, and the Trayvon Martin case, I call him a four-time loser.
+When Barack Obama rushed to judgment without any due process, without any evidence presented, in the Cambridge case, in the Ferguson case, in the Baltimore case, in the Trayvon Martin case, I call him a four-time loser as a constitutional attorney and the president of the United States of America.

 But because it advanced the narrative he wanted to advance and it was a high profile and had a racial component, he went forward with it.